10 Cut Flower Garden Ideas

-Large and ostentatious herbaceous peony and kangaroo paw (Anigozanthos) flowers are two striking plants which can be the centrepiece of a cut flower display.
+Large and ostentatious herbaceous peony and kangaroo paw (Anigozanthos) flowers are two striking plants that can be the centrepiece of a cut flower display.
 Just make sure you provide plants with plenty of sunlight and well-drained soil to ensure repeat flowering.
 Also consider adding roses to a big and bold display, and sowing sunflowers for an annual crop of cheerful colour.

 Plants from tropical areas are great if you can provide consistent warmth.
-Orchids, flowering ginger, monstera and anthurium are just a few plants which can provide colour to a cut flower border.
+Orchids, flowering ginger, monstera and anthurium are just a few plants that can provide colour to a cut flower border.
 These can also be grown inside or at least moved to indoor protection in cooler seasons.
 Tropical plants usually need humidity, so make sure to provide them with a moist atmosphere, ideally by misting them frequently.

 4. Fantastic Foliage

-Leaves are sometimes overlooked for a cutting garden, but come in all sorts of interesting shapes and sizes.
+Leaves are sometimes overlooked for a cutting garden but come in all sorts of interesting shapes and sizes.
 For winter displays consider Ilex aquifolium (holly) and pine (Pinus app.), both suited to a large garden where these trees have plenty of space to grow.
 For a smaller garden, the fern-like foliage of asparagus and pointed leaves of rosemary, provide something a little different.